Transurethral Microwave Therapy for BPH in Oxford, MS

 - Reduced chance of bleeding: Since no incision is needed, there is unlikely to be any blood lost during TUMT.
 This can be especially important for patients who have been prescribed blood thinners for other health issues.

-- Lower risk of fertility complications: Retrograde ejaculation is known potential complication of several BPH treatments, but occurs much more rarely in patients who underwent transurethral microwave therapy.
+- Lower risk of fertility complications: Retrograde ejaculation is a known potential complication of several BPH treatments, but occurs much more rarely in patients who underwent transurethral microwave therapy.
 While retrograde ejaculation does not pose any serious threats to a man’s health, it can impact his ability to naturally conceive a child.

 How TUMT Is Performed